marcyves/plany/README.md

 As written before, this is still a very early stage, but if you want to give a try :

  * Clone the repository
+ * Create .env with your configuration data (.env-dist as example)
  * `npm install`
  * `npm run dev`

- You can look in the fixtures for test data, add your own, change the database settings if you want to keep the data from one session to another.
-Actually, the database is stored in memory and reset at every start.
+ You can look in the fixtures for test data, add your own, change the database settings if you want to use MySQL or SQLite.